DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-Cedricsazon/README.md

  ➤ **Logical Equivalences**

- are the rules that can help in simplifying a given proposition
+    -are the rules that can help in simplifying a given proposition

     ∙ Identity Law

         ✓ p ∧ T ≡ p

         ✓ p ∧ F ≡ p